- GMS6440 Fundamentals of Medical Physiology

 - Fundamental concepts of the biological aging process

-- Common syndromes, conditions, and diseases relevant to quality of life in the elderly
+- Common syndromes, conditions, and diseases relevant to the quality of life in the elderly